 As a hacker by nature, I enjoy making things.
-I’m the developer and designer behind the Qur’an Memorizer iOS app, and am currently working as an iOS developer at Vaporstream.
+I’m the developer and designer behind the Qur’an Memorizer iOS app, and am currently working as an iOS developer at FastModel.
 I teach iOS development on the weekends to children and adults in the community.
 I host Peer Lab Chicago, which is a forum for developers to help other developers.
 I like to dabble in photography, woodworking, origami, and making tangible things with my hands.
 Oh, I’ve also written a pretty nifty open-source job scheduler called TaskForest.
-For those who’re interested, I’ve also put up a somewhat detailed account of my work experience towards the bottom of this page.
+For those who are interested, I’ve also put up a somewhat detailed account of my work experience towards the bottom of this page.

 You can find me here: